nackor/sample-tdd/javascript/FRAMEWORK.md

 }
 ```

-Then, execute this command in your terminal:
+Execute using the command:

 ```bash
 npm test
 ```

-Or, if you are using yarn:
+Or with yarn:

 ```bash
 yarn test